pawan1198/r-cheatsheets/README.md

 ```r
 str_subset(string, pattern, negate = FALSE)
 ```
-+ Returns first pattern match in each string as a vector
++ Returns the first pattern match in each string as a vector
 ```r
 str_extract(string, pattern)
 ```
-+ Returns first pattern match in each string as a matrix with a column for each group in the pattern
++ Returns the first pattern match in each string as a matrix with a column for each group in the pattern
 ```r
 str_match(string, pattern)
 ```